-From spiders in Panama to a 3D-printed syringe pump, the Student Scholar Showcase on April 6 will highlight a variety of projects by more than 150 Lynchburg College students.
+From spiders in Panama to a 3D-printed syringe pump, the Student Scholar Showcase on April 6 will highlight a variety of projects by more than 150 University of Lynchburg students.

 The annual event brings together students from all disciplines represented at the college to share projects they are working on.
 They represent the some of the most outstanding academic work done at the College and demonstrate the wide variety of hands-on learning experiences that LC students participate in.

 For example, Anna Ledin ’16 will explain the research she conducted in Central America about the relationships between orb weaver spiders, acacia plants, and ants.

 The ants and the acacia have a mutualistic relationship in which the ants protect the plant and benefit from food the acacia produces.
 “It is remarkable that the spiders live on these acacias in the first place because the ants are so protective of the plant,” Anna said.

 In 2014, Anna and Dr. John Styrsky, a biology professor, worked on research in Panama to determine whether the spiders played a predatory or protective role in the relationship.
 They found evidence of both.
 “I got a lot of field experience and realized that there are always more questions to be answered,” she said.

 Anna will discuss her research in a poster presentation session in Memorial Ballroom from noon to 1 p.m.

 From chemistry, Kerry Codoley ’17 will show off a syringe pump design he is perfecting.
 The goal is to automate the process of slowly and steadily dispensing chemical during a chemistry experiment.

 Dr. Jason Crumpton and Kerry used designs found online to and assemble a pump controlled by an Arduino microcontroller.
 Now Kerry has been running tests to determine the accuracy and modifying the Arduino’s program to make the pump’s speed more exact.